CrowdStrike (CRWD)

 Known for detecting the massive SolarWinds hack in 2020 that compromised numerous government agencies, CrowdStrike (NASDAQ:CRWD) provides cloud-based cybersecurity solutions that protect endpoints, cloud workloads, identity, and data through its Falcon platform.

 We have an affinity for CrowdStrike.
-The valuation seems reasonable when considering its quality, so this could be a favorable time to invest in some shares.
+The price seems fair based on its quality, so this could be an opportune time to buy some shares.

 Why Is Now The Time To Buy CrowdStrike?